Tangipahoa deputies didn't know about four escaped inmates until family member of an escapee tipped-off jail staff

 Travis said that a lack of correctional supervision and proper headcounts was one of the ways this could have occurred.
 Another was a weakened chain link fence on the yard.
 Travis said new razer-wire is necessary to fix this issue.
 He also blamed short staffing and poor training for the escapes.

 "Ultimately the responsibility falls on the Sheriff's Office," he said.
+"It's a failure.
+We had a failure within.
+We hope to correct, and learn from our mistakes and move forward."

 Johnson, Guidry and Hookfin were in jail for murder charges relative to a brutal Hammond home invasion and homicide in 2022.
 Cyprian was serving time for armed robbery.

-Anyone with information about the inmates can call 911 or or visit www.tangicrimestoppers.com.
+Anyone with information about the inmates can call 911 or visit www.tangicrimestoppers.com.

 More News